blazium-engine/blazium-docs/tutorials/assets_pipeline/importing_3d_scenes/import_configuration.rst

 be visible within this dialog.
 To preview your modified materials, you need to place the imported 3D scene in another scene using the editor.

-Godot will not overwrite changes made to extracted materials when the source 3D scene is reimported.
+Blazium will not overwrite changes made to extracted materials when the source 3D scene is reimported.
 However, if the material name is changed in the source 3D file, the link between the original material and the extracted material will be lost.
 As a result, you'll need to use the Advanced Import Settings dialog to